 Remanufactured toner is often cheaper than new cartridges, and it usually performs just as well.
 However, always be sure to ask what standards a third-party reseller uses to guarantee quality.
 Many will test according to ISO standards, but some have other quality control specs.

-Finally, recycling toner is legal, but offices which have entered service agreements with a manufacturer should read their agreements.
+Finally, recycling toner is legal, but offices that have entered service agreements with a manufacturer should read their agreements.
 It is entirely legal for manufacturers to purchase empty toner cartridges, and for businesses to sell remanufactured toner.
 It may still constitute a contract violation if offices sell or recycle their cartridges at third-party remanufacturers while their service agreement specifically prohibits it.

 Get Started Recycling Your Toner